Oliveros257248/musicauniversalis/README.md

 - **The Communicator:** translation, outreach, making it findable across languages
 - **The Archivist:** documentation, reproducibility, open data, long-term preservation

 The manifest is open.
 The voyage has begun.
+The Argos has sailed!
+Did you answer the call?

 **Contact:** project_orpheus@musicauniversalis.band